shrutipriyain/Easy-Recipe/README.md

-# forkify Project
+# Easy Recipe

-Recipe application with custom recipe uploads.
+An application storing multiple recipes, where you can view/ add recipes.